vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 :::tip Your turn!

 Feel free to use the code snippets above in your pallet.
-Make sure to include the `Nonce` storage item among the storage items, and the `increment_nonce()` function in the helper function section.
+Make sure to include the `Nonce` storage item among the section with your other storage items, and the `increment_nonce()` function in the helper function section.
 :::
 #### Unique Kitty ID